mikeizbicki/cmc-csci046/topic_00_unix/README.md

 ## Homework

-**Due date:**
+Homeworks will generally be posted into the `homework` [git submodule](https://www.atlassian.com/git/tutorials/git-submodule) for each week.

-Homeworks are always due on midnight of the Sunday of the week that they are assigned (i.e. January 24 for this homework).
+Homeworks are always due on Tuesday of the week after they are assigned (i.e. Jan 24 for this homework).

-Since this is the first homework assignment, there will be no late penalty applied if you cannot complete it in time.

-**Instructions:**

-See the [homework](homework) git submodule.